Deterministic Suffix-reading Automata: Suffix-tracking sets -- obtaining DSA from DFA

 \emph{To show $L(\Aa') \incl L(\Aa)$}.
 Consider $w \in L(\Aa')$ and an accepting run $q_0 \xra[\a_0]{w_0} q_1 \xra[\a_1]{w_1} \cdots \xra[\a_{m-1}]{w_{m-1}} w_m$ in $\Aa'$.
 Notice that if $q \xra[\beta]{w_j} q'$ is a move in $\Aa'$, the same is a move in $\Aa$ when $\a \not\sfx w_j$.
 When $\a \sfx w_j$, then the bigger-suffix-transition $q \xra{\a} q'$ will match and the move $q \xra[\beta]{w_j} q'$ gets replaced by $q \xra[\a]{w_j} q'$.
 Hence we will get the same run, except that some of the moves using $q \xra{\beta} q'$ may get replaced with $q \xra{\a} q'$. \end{proof}

-For the correctness of removing useless self-loops, we assume that the DFA that we obtain is well-formed (Definition~\ref{def:well-formed-dsa}) and has no useless bigger-suffix-transitions.
+For the correctness of removing redundant self-loops, we assume that the DFA that we obtain is well-formed (Definition~\ref{def:well-formed-dsa}) and has no redundant bigger-suffix-transitions.
 The induced DSA that we obtain from suffix-tracking sets is indeed well-formed.
-Starting from this induced DSA, we can first remove all useless bigger-suffix-transitions, and then remove the useless self-loops.
+Starting from this induced DSA, we can first remove all redundant bigger-suffix-transitions, and then remove the redundant self-loops.

 \begin{lemma} Let $\Aa$ be a well-formed DSA that has no removable bigger-suffix-transitions.
 Let $t := (q, \a, q)$ be a removable self-loop.
 Then the DSA $\Aa'$ obtained by removing $t$ from $\Aa$ satisfies $\Ll(\Aa) = \Ll(\Aa')$. \end{lemma} \begin{proof} \emph{To show $\Ll(\Aa) \incl \Ll(\Aa')$}.
 Let $w \in \Ll(\Aa)$ and let $\rho:= q_0 \xra{w_0} q_1 \xra{w_1} \cdots \xra{w_{m-1}} q_m$ be an accepting run.
 Suppose $t$ matches the segment $q_j \xra{w_j} q_{j+1}$.
 Hence $q_j = q_{j+1} = q$.
 Observe that as $q$ is not accepting, we have $j+1 \neq m$.
 Therefore there is a segment $q_{j+1} \xra{w_{j+1}} q_{j+2}$ in the run.
 We claim that if $t$ is removed, then no transition out of $q$ can match any prefix of $w_j w_{j+1}$.